A Holiday by the Lake

 College Archives Photograph A1922

 The influence of professors, students and administrators is often felt long after they are gone.
 A ministry might be deeply influential publicly or privately, but after the passage of years, memory of that work diminishes.
-Fortunately, Buswell Library Archives & Special Collections offers an opportunity to revisit the particulars of hard-won contributions to the history of Wheaton College, local Chicago missions, and world evangelism.
+Fortunately, Wheaton Archives & Special Collections offers an opportunity to revisit the particulars of hard-won contributions to the history of Wheaton College, local Chicago missions, and world evangelism.
 One such story is that of Dr. William R. McCarrell.

 Continue reading